vandercoder/micro-twitter/README.md

 # Micro-Twitter

-This project attempts to recreate the a mock version of Twitter
+Ruby on Rails project to recreate the a mock version of Twitter